DannyBen/FlicFlac/README.md

 If you redistribute this package please refer to the license of these encoders.

-On the first run, FlicFlac will create small INI file for you to do some minor configurations if needed, and will also spit out the four needed converters into the windows temp directory (flac.exe, lame.exe, oggenc.exe and oggdec.exe).
+On the first run, FlicFlac will create a small INI file for you to do some minor configurations if needed, and will also spit out the four needed converters into the windows temp directory (flac.exe, lame.exe, oggenc.exe and oggdec.exe).